Review the requirements before you use Tanium as a Service.

 The following endpoint operating systems are supported with Tanium as a Service.

-For Tanium Client operating system support, see Tanium Client User Guide: Host system requirements.
+For Tanium Client operating system support, see Tanium Client Management User Guide: Client version and host system requirements.

 To use Tanium as a Service in production, each customer must bring a Security Assertion Markup Language (SAML 2.0) compliant identity provider with two-factor authentication (2FA) enabled.
 Configuration of multiple identity providers for a single TaaS instance is supported.
 Examples of these providers include: